Retirement Planning: Design and Maintain a Personal Finance Tracker with Notion

 • Income: Record income sources, such as salaries, dividends, or bonuses.

-• Expenses: Log expenses with helpful categories like housing, transportation, healthcare, and leisure.
+• Expenses: Log expenses with categories like housing, transportation, healthcare, and leisure.

-• Savings: Monitor your contributions to savings accounts.
+• Savings: Monitor your contributions to savings or retirement accounts.

 • Investments: Track your investments and their performance over time.